Frequently Asked Questions - Review of the Industrial Hemp Act

 Current Australian research is underway to better understand the bioaccumulation of THC in animals, the potential transfer of THC to animal products and to develop advice on recommended withholding periods for hemp-grazed livestock.

-To assist licensees to comply with the FSANZ Food Standards Code for zero THC in animal products, NRE Tas will update the licence conditions to clarify that:
+To assist licensees to comply with the FSANZ Food Standards Code for zero THC in animal products, NRE Tas has worked with the THA to update the licence conditions and developed a fact sheet to clarify the existing restrictions on feeding industrial hemp to animals.
+It is expected this licence condition and fact sheet will be updated once there is nationally agreed advice on withholding periods for hemp-grazed livestock.

-Can I grow hemp for research purposes?
+Can I grow industrial hemp for research purposes?

 Research into industrial hemp varieties can already take place under existing Regulations.
 The Tasmanian Government has proposed amendments to the Act and in Regulation to clarify the requirements that need to be met for a special research licence.
 Special research licences enable research into hemp varieties which have more than 1% THC, to ultimately develop an industrial hemp cultivar below 1% THC with desirable characteristics such as disease tolerance or greater yield.